Josete (footballer, born 1970)

-José Manuel Tomás Valdominos (born 12 March 1970), known as Josete, is a Spanish former footballer who played as a left back, and later worked as a manager.
+José Manuel Tomás Valdovinos (born 12 March 1970), known as Josete, is a Spanish former professional footballer who played as a left-back, and later worked as a manager.
+He is currently in charge of CF Balaguer.

 Career

 Josete was born in Huesca in the autonomous community of Aragon, but the left-footed defender began his career with Telde in the Canary Islands.
 After brief spells there and with Peralta, he joined Rayo Vallecano in the Segunda División in late 1990.
 He made 36 appearances for the club during the 1991–92 season, in which they finished as Segunda División runners-up and earned promotion to La Liga.
 He continued to play a key role for the two top flight campaigns that followed, in the second of which Rayo were relegated following a relegation playoff loss to Compostela.